-Eastlink's unwavering support for Nova Scotia Math Circles since its launch a decade ago by Dalhousie’s Department of Mathematics and Statistics has enriched students in all areas of mathematics and helped shape the next generation of problem solvers.
+Eastlink's unwavering support for Dal-based Nova Scotia Math Circles over past decade has enriched students in all areas of mathematics and helped shape the next generation of problem solvers.

 Students like Maria Mihai, a Grade 11 student from Charles P. Allen High School, who has been involved in Math Circles for the past eight years.

-She credits her passion for math to her involvement in the program, which sends math experts from Dal into classrooms around Nova Scotia to build engagement in the subject.
+She credits her passion for math to her involvement in the program that was created by Dalhousie’s Department of Mathematics and Statistics more than 20 years ago.
+Math Circles sends math experts from Dal into classrooms around Nova Scotia to build engagement in the subject.

 “What made Math Circles special for me was the people I met,” Maria told attendees gathered April 23 in the Chase Building.
 “I found myself surrounded by other math enthusiasts, each bringing their unique perspectives and talents to the table.”